| Position | Member | Term Exp. |

 President – Samantha Thompson

-Samantha Thompson serves as the Administrator for Leadership and Accountability and Student Choice High School’s representative for the Arizona State Board for Charter Schools.
-She brings a wealth of experience spanning over 25 years in the field of education.
-In her current role, she provides support to principals across all Student Choice locations.
-Samantha holds a bachelor’s degree in elementary education from Northern Arizona University and a master’s degree in administration and supervision from the University of Phoenix.
+Samantha Thompson serves as the Administrator for Leadership and Accountability and as Student Choice High School’s representative to the Arizona State Board for Charter Schools.
+She brings more than 25 years of experience in education, with a strong focus on alternative education and school leadership.
+In her role, she supports and coaches principals across all Student Choice locations.

 President Elect -Katie Salch